A Crossing of the Missouri, Kansas & Texas Railway and the San Antonio & Aransas Pass Railway

 plants.
 The presence of a gate did not affect the state law that required all

-trains to stop at a non-interlocked diamond before proceeding.
+trains to stop at an uncontrolled diamond before proceeding.
 Thus, gates

 accomplished little beyond displaying a STOP sign (in the middle of the gate)